Translation covers of some triply periodic platonic surfaces: Translation covers of Platonic surfaces

 The names Octa-4, Octa-8, and Truncated Octa-8 arise from the replacement solid of the 1-simplices and the valency of the graph.
 Adapting this notation, Mucube, Muoctahedron, and Mutetrahedron can be written as Cube-6, Truncated Octa-6, and Tetra-Truncated Tetra-4, respectively.

-\begin{rem} By the induced hyperbolic metric, Lee [Chapter 5 of \cite{thesis}] identifies the underlying surfaces of Octa-4, Octa-8, and Truncated Octa-8 as Fermat's quartic, Schoen's minimal I-WP surface, and Bring's curve, respectively. \end{rem}

-\section{Translation covers of platonic surfaces}
+\section{Translation covers of Platonic surfaces}

-We devote this section to translation covers of polyhedral surfaces and prove Theorem~\ref{thm:common covers}.
+We devote this section to translation covers of the underlying surfaces of the six polyhedral surfaces..

 A polyhedral surface denoted by $\{p, q\}$ is equipped with a cone metric whose cone angle is $\frac{q (p-2) \pi}{p}$ at every vertex.
-That is, the surface is a $k$-differential with singularity at the vertices, where $k$ is the smallest positive integer so that $q \frac{(p-2)\pi}{p} k \equiv 0 \pmod {2 \pi}.$ We take $k$ copies of the polyhedral surface, rotate each copy by $2 \pi/k$ from the previous copy, identify the edges by translations and achieve a translation surface.
+We take the $k$-cover so that the cover is a translation surface.

 The following table is a replication of Table 1 in \cite{AAH}.